makersacademy/takeaway-challenge/README.md

 ### Ordering
 Following a placed order you should receive a text message like the one below :
 ```
+  no message cos twillio is total rubbish and im too tired goodnight...
 ```

 ### Credits